-For some bladder patients after radiotherapy you may notice that you have to pass urine more frequently, and a small number (4%) of patients develop urinary incontinence as a result of radiotherapy.
+After radiotherapy some people will notice that they have to pass urine more frequently and a small number, (4%) of patients develop urinary incontinence as a result of radiotherapy.

 Some gentlemen find they have difficulty passing urine.
-This is because the tube carrying the urine from the bladder to the penis (urethra) can become narrower (stricture) due to the treatment.
+This is because the tube carrying the urine from the bladder to the penis (urethra) becomes narrower (stricture).
 Please speak to your doctor if you notice any changes.